Aliases for EOMES Gene

 GeneCards Summary for EOMES Gene

 EOMES (Eomesodermin) is a Protein Coding gene.
-Diseases associated with EOMES include microcephaly - polymicrogyria - corpus callosum agenesis.
-Among its related pathways are Transcriptional Regulatory Network in Embryonic Stem Cell and Downstream signaling in naive CD8+ T cells.
-GO annotations related to this gene include sequence-specific DNA binding transcription factor activity and chromatin binding.
-An important paralog of this gene is MGA.
+Diseases associated with EOMES include Microcephaly-Polymicrogyria-Corpus Callosum Agenesis Syndrome and Bilateral Polymicrogyria.
+Among its related pathways are Embryonic and Induced Pluripotent Stem Cells and Lineage-specific Markers and Downstream signaling in naive CD8+ T cells.
+Gene Ontology (GO) annotations related to this gene include DNA-binding transcription factor activity and chromatin binding.
+An important paralog of this gene is TBR1.

 Functions as a transcriptional activator playing a crucial role during development.
 Functions in trophoblast differentiation and later in gastrulation, regulating both mesoderm delamination and endoderm specification.
 Plays a role in brain development being required for the specification and the proliferation of the intermediate progenitor cells and their progeny in the cerebral cortex.
 Also involved in the differentiation of CD8+ T-cells during immune response regulating the expression of lytic effector genes.